-After feeling couped up for a few days, we decided to head into Yoho National Park and scramble up Paget Peak.
-Paget Peak is often recommended to those that want to start scrambling in the Canadian Rockies.
+After feeling couped up for a few days, we decided to head into Yoho National Park and scramble up Paget Peak for a nice afternoon hike.
+Paget Peak is often recommended to those who want to start scrambling in the Canadian Rockies.

 A Paget Peak Scramble/Hike Guide